letspixel/checkout-app/README.md

 ### Improvements

-At this point it's clear to see that some changes can be made to enhance the process.
-These improvements were in the code itself and on the design and usability aspects.
+At this point improvements were made in the code itself, also on the design and usability aspects.

 ## Re-usable Component

 ### Select

 Select was the only element that was used twice.
-It's usage is simple, just provide the props below:
+Its usage is simple, just provide the props below:
 - disabledOption: This value will work as a title for the select element, it will be the first option and non-selectable.
 - options: Each value will turn into an option element.